ibm-cloud-docs/ContinuousDelivery/devsecops-custom-scripts.md

 #### Example
 {: #cd-devsecops-scripts-sample}

-For example, you can create an Artifactory auth credential for your own build, if you add the required parameters to the pipeline UI:
+You can create an Artifactory auth credential for your own build by adding the required parameters to the pipeline UI:

     my-artifactory-email
     my-artifactory-user
     my-artifactory-password
     my-artifactory-url

-When these parameters are available in the pipeline, you can access them in the user scripts and create a Docker auth JSON file For example:
+When these parameters are available in the pipeline, you can access them in the user scripts and create a Docker auth JSON file.
+For example:

 ```